hypnosis/hypnotherapy: common myths

 Many times I've been asked "can you make someone cluck like a chicken?"

 My job is to be your therapist, not a stage entertainer.

-As my friends and colleagues will tell you, aside from being pretty clumsy, having questionable dress sense, and falling over a lot, I'm not very entertaining.
+As my friends and colleagues will tell you, aside from being pretty clumsy and frequently dropping things, I'm not very entertaining.

-But with 20 years experience in clinical practice, I'm very
+But with over 20 years' experience in clinical practice, I'm very

 good at helping people to get better.